|

 cut back to manageable levels and no longer consumes the surface

 area of the lake.
-Although the lake was completely cleared a few

-sidewalks and and sitting areas with trees and lights have been
+Sidewalks and and sitting areas with trees and lights have been

 put into place by previous Presidentes of the city.
 This is the